nxp-mcuxpresso/mcuxsdk-examples/ota_examples/_doc/encrypted_xip.md

 <!-- TOC --><a name="323-limitations-of-flash_remap-mode"></a>
 #### 3.2.3 Limitations of FLASH_REMAP mode

 [The flash remap feature](flash_remap_readme.md) combined with encrypted XIP adds another layer of complexity.
-Encrypted data can be decrypted on-the-fly only by logical access (code read, code fetch), as physical access (using the flash driver) passes encrypted data.
-Due to this, from the application context with active flash remap, the decrypted content such as the image header and image payload in the inactive (overlayed) slot are not accessible.
-For example, from the application context it is not possible to calculate a hash of written data - which is required by some certifications (https://arm-software.github.io/psa-api/fwu/).
+Encrypted data can be decrypted on-the-fly only through logical access (code read, code fetch), as physical access (using the flash driver) returns encrypted data.
+Due to this, from the application context with an active flash remap, the decrypted content such as the image header and image payload in the inactive (overlaid) slot is not accessible.
+For example, from the application context, it is not possible to calculate a hash of written data—which is required by some certifications (https://arm-software.github.io/psa-api/fwu/).

 <!-- TOC --><a name="33-summary-of-encrypted-xip-upgrade-modes"></a>
 ### 3.3 Summary of Encrypted XIP upgrade modes